telerik/maui-docs/controls/maskedentry/mask-types/ip.md

 ---
-title: Mask Types
+title: IP Mask
-page_title: .NET MAUI MaskedEntry Documentation | Mask Types
+page_title: .NET MAUI MaskedEntry Documentation | IP Mask
 description: "Set the mask type of the Telerik UI for .NET MAUI MaskedEntry to validate the expected user input format such as ip."
 position: 5
 slug: maskedentry-ip-mask